UNESCO in LAC

 Sponsored by UNESCO and Fonds Francophone des Inforoutes, the Cybertesis program is the result of a project of cooperation between the Université de Montréal, the Université de Lyon2 and the University of Chile for an international theses repository.

-And now the government of Colombia, together with Norway and the United States, have given support for UNESCO to build this Global Open Access Portal (GOAP)
+The government of Colombia, together with Norway, Denmark and the United States, have given support for UNESCO to build the Global Open Access Portal (GOAP).